lorossi/MK8D-analysis/README.md

 ---

-At the time of updating this readme, I have been playing the new Mario Kart on the Nintendo Switch for more than two years.
+At the time of updating this readme (it's been quite a while since creating the repository), I have been playing the new Mario Kart on the Nintendo Switch for more than two years.
 It's a great game, and I love it.
+I would have bought a Switch console just to play it.

 The only downside is that I got dragged into the competitive aspect of it, and I'm not that good.

-The peculiarity of this game and a new feature introduced in this iteration, is the high level of customization of the karts and the bikes.
+The peculiarity of this game and a new feature introduced in this iteration is the high level of customization of the karts and the bikes.
-Before playing a Grand Prix, either locally or online, the player must create a build, choosing:
+Before playing either locally or online, the player must create a build, choosing:

 - A **character**
 - A **bike** or a **kart**
 - The **tyres**
 - The **glider**

-each of them with 6 **visible** stats *(ground speed, acceleration, weight, handling, traction, mini turbo)* and 6 more **hidden** stats *(air speed, antigravity speed, water speed, water handling, air handling, antigravity handling)*.
+Each element of the build has 6 **visible** stats *(ground speed, acceleration, weight, handling, traction, mini turbo)* and 7 more **hidden** stats *(air speed, antigravity speed, water speed, water handling, air handling, antigravity handling, invincibility)*.

 The question that soon arose was: how can I choose a build *(character, kart, tyres, glider)* that is the best?
 *It is possible to finally defeat the superior Japanese players in the 200cc category?*